-Even with high FSH, many women can conceive, if given proper treatment.
-Over the last 10 years, hundreds of women with diminished ovarian reservediminished ovarian reserve have received high FSH treatment at CHR and ended up conceiving after all, using an IVF protocol specifically developed for women with abnormally poor ovarian reserve.
+But even with high FSH, many women can conceive if given proper treatment.
+Over the last 15 years, hundreds of women with diminished ovarian reserve have received high FSH treatment at CHR and ended up conceiving with their own eggs via an IVF protocol specifically developed for women with abnormally poor ovarian reserve.

-A central component is supplementation with dehydroepiandrosterone (DHEA)dehydroepiandrosterone (DHEA) prior to IVF.
-Through extensive research, CHR has been able to demonstrate that DHEA supplementation for at least 6 weeks before start of an IVF cycle can dramatically increase pregnancy chances with IVF in women with high FSH.
-Recently, a small-scale clinical trial from Israel also confirmed that DHEA supplementation is an effective treatment for diminished ovarian reserve, indicated by high FSH levels.
+A small-scale clinical trial from Israel also confirmed that DHEA supplementation is an effective treatment for diminished ovarian reserve, indicated by high FSH levels.
 We have also elucidated how this improvement in pregnancy rates is achieved by DHEA supplementation: DHEA “rejuvenates” the environment in the ovaries where eggs go through the final maturation process before ovulation.

 Treating the Cause, Not the Symptom